Colombia

 2. Obtain UDI-DI codes from the manufacturer, certified by relevant agencies.

-3. Submit the semantic report through INVIMA’s website, exclusively by the holder of the sanitary registration.
+3. Submit the semantic report through INVIMA’s website (exclusively by the sanitary registration holder)

-4. Pay INVIMA fee to receive the electronic document that guarantees the completion of the report.
+4. Pay the applicable INVIMA fee to receive the electronic document that guarantees the completion of the report.

 Conclusion